 - Request for Limited Principal Investigator (PI) Status

 - Institutional Capabilities - Long (PDF document download)

-- Institutional Capabilities - Brief (PDF document download)
+- Institutional Capabilities - Brief (Word document download)

 - Request for Approval to Serve as Principal Investigator on UW-Madison Human Subjects Protocol

 Any UW–Madison faculty or academic staff member seeking grant funding to conduct education research is encouraged to explore an affiliation with WCER.
 By working closely together, the WCER Director’s Office, Business Office, Technical Services, Communications Department and Copy Shop provide expert advice, support and hands-on help that can increase grant approval rates dramatically.

 More than a dozen full-time professionals are dedicated to working with principal investigators to develop, submit and manage grant proposals and projects by:

 - providing comprehensive editing, formatting and strategic proposal review, including content suggestions to match funder preferences

 - coordinating communications among investigators, funding agencies, campus schools and colleges, the Research and Sponsored Program Office, and Institutional Review Board